 in which the last term is the ``semi-classical drive" counterpart $\hat{H}_{\mathrm{dr}}^{\mathrm{cl}}(t)$ of the drive Hamiltonian $\hat{H}_{\mathrm{d}}(t)$.
 In this way, we can simplify the model because the influence of the drive is directly associated to the atoms operators.
 Moreover, by solving the Eq.~\eqref{Eq:alpha} we write the final Hamiltonian for the ``semi-classical drive" as

 where $\Omega_{k,n}(t) = - g_{k}\varepsilon_{\mathrm{d},n}(t) / \Delta_{R,n}$ is Rabi frequency associated to the drive control over the qubits, with $\Delta_{R,n} = \omega_{\mathrm{r}}-\omega_{\mathrm{d},n}$ the detuning between the resonator frequency and the $n$-th drive field.
-In some sense, the above equation generalizes the result discussed in the pioneer work to the semi-classical drive derived in Ref.~\cite{Blais:07}.
-As detailed in Appendix~\ref{ApSec:Drive}, to find the general solution to Eq.~\eqref{Eq:alpha} we do not assume a time-independent drive amplitude $\varepsilon_{\mathrm{d},n}(t)$, as $\varepsilon_{\mathrm{d},n}(t)$ is taken as an analytic function within its domain we only need to use the Riemann--Lebesgue lemma~\cite{Serov:17}.
-As we shall see, the above equation allows us to describe the microwave crosstalk (in this system) between two superconducting qubit simultaneously driven by the resonator.
+In some sense, the above equation generalizes the result discussed in the pioneering work on the semi-classical drive derived in Ref.~\cite{Blais:07}.
+As detailed in Appendix~\ref{ApSec:Drive}, to find the general solution to Eq.~\eqref{Eq:alpha} we do not assume a time-independent drive amplitude $\varepsilon_{\mathrm{d},n}(t)$, as the function $\varepsilon_{\mathrm{d},n}(t)$ is taken as an analytic function within its domain we only need to use the Riemann--Lebesgue lemma~\cite{Serov:17}.
+As we shall see, the above equation allows us to describe the microwave crosstalk (in this system) between two superconducting qubit driven simultaneously by the resonator.